SAP/component-operator-runtime/website/content/en/docs/concepts/reconciler.md

     // Which finalizer to use.
     // If unspecified, the reconciler name is used.
     Finalizer *string
-    // Default service account used for impersonation of the target client.
+    // Default service account used for impersonation of clients.
-    // If set this service account (in the namespace of the reconciled component) will be used
-    // to default the impersonation of the target client (that is, the client used to manage dependents);
-    // otherwise no impersonation happens by default, and the controller's own service account is used.
     // Of course, components can still customize impersonation by implementing the ImpersonationConfiguration interface.
     DefaultServiceAccount *string
     // How to react if a dependent object exists but has no or a different owner.